 By default, your Variance page is sorted from the highest variance cost to the lowest (either positive or negative).

 Typically, 20% of your products will account for 80% of your losses.
 It’s tempting to go line by line and go through each variance but focus on the largest ones to start.
-You’ll make more of an impact on your beverage cost by focusing on these items.
+You’ll make more of an impact on your costs by focusing on these items.

-Whenever looking at variance, it will always come down to one of two cases:
+Whenever looking at variance, it'll always come down to one of two cases:

 Consumption is greater than sales (a negative variance, a loss)